 Authentic Mexican Tacos That You Need to Eat on Your Next Trip to Mexico

 There’s nothing more Mexican than a taco, right?
 If you haven’t already watched the Taco Chronicles on Netflix, I highly recommend it.
-While at the moment there are only six episodes and therefore only six tacos to talk about, it really gives a wonderful Mexican perspective on tacos all over the country.
+While at the moment there are only six episodes and therefore only six types of tacos to talk about, it really gives a wonderful Mexican perspective on tacos all over the country.